 The current need for housing is at a breaking point.
 While the number of people who live without permanent, sustainable housing is increasing, the ability to provide adequate housing options is falling far behind the demand.
 The average cost to service a single chronically homeless person for a year can range from $40,000 to $100,000.
 Local and State governments bear the brunt of the burden for solving the housing crisis and homeless emergency, but despite their best efforts have come up far short of a solution.

 Tiny House Villages are by far the most affordable, immediate, and sustainable model of housing for several reasons:

-- The average tiny house costs only around $7,500 to build and place.
-Rent is a bargain at $350 per month.
+The average tiny house costs only around $10,000 to build and place.
+Rent is a bargain at $350-$550 per month depending on income.
 The low buy-in cost and individual nature of these units allows for church-village partnerships.

 Many homeless search for temporary spaces where they can gather and sleep, but constantly face the nagging fear of being displaced.
 Without a door to lock at night, homeless people also faces a crisis of safety.
 Living on the street exposes the homeless population to constant violence, theft and sexual abuse.
 Because of this, everything a homeless person owns must go with them everywhere they travel.
 One of the greatest markers of a person who succumbs to homelessness is lack of family connection.
 Broken or absent family relationships means there is no final safety net between the homeless person and the streets.
 Without a community that listens, cares, and encourages, homeless people tend to isolate themselves.